Potty Training Boys in only 3 Days – Tips, Tales and Takes

 • 1 potty on the head

-The post nap game was rough.
+The post-nap game was rough.
 Harry came to me soaked and seemed a little bit on the embarrassed side.
-I was of course positive in making it seem like no big deal but he really did not want to start over.
-Anti new underwear.
-Anti drink and anti wanting to do anything but go outside.
+I was, of cours,e positive in making it seem like no big deal, but he really did not want to start over.
+Anti-new underwear.
+Anti-drinking and anti-wanting to do anything but go outside.

 So back in the house.

 That meant sticker time, Dora time and soon after a phone call from Mom.
-He was confused as hell to mom being on the phone as the only people who are ever on the phone are Nana, Papa or Grandma and Grand dad.
+He was confused as hell about mom being on the phone, as the only people who are ever on the phone are Nana, Papa or Grandma and Granddad.

 Now we just have to get to the “I have to go” stage.